adikno/Space-Invaders/README.md

 	1. BallRemover - in charge of removing balls after they hit something / the level stopped.
 	2. BlockRemover - in charge of removing blocks after they have being hit.
 	3. CollisionInfo - a collision information.
-	4. Counter – in charge of tracking after score, lives etc.
+	4. Counter â€“ in charge of tracking after score, lives etc.
 	5. ScoreTrackingListener - in charge of updating the score during the game.
 Ass7Game - The main class, in charge of build the menu and run it.